 - We have expanded our focus on advancing the local sustainability of our newsroom partners.
 Our plan includes growing a network of state offices and dedicated coaches who will work hand-in-hand with our community partners to raise $141 million from local philanthropy for local news, matching MacArthur’s support more than one-to-one.

 - Based on feedback from our newsroom partners and corps members, we added an optional third-year of service for our corps members.
 Newsrooms shared with us that this valuable on-ramp gives them the time they need to build their fundraising capacity, and corps members shared that it gives them a longer period of time to build trust with their sources and do valuable reporting.

 - We also heard a call for more experienced mid-career local reporters, who can edit, mentor emerging corps members, and conduct more in-depth investigations.
 We are creating this track to target another alarming trend in local newsrooms: a lack of local editors.

 Report for America is led by a diverse and growing team of journalists, entrepreneurs, and nonprofit strategists who collectively draw upon decades of experience running newsrooms, scaling businesses, and cultivating young leaders.

-Anna Lin Mitchell, Chief Financial Officer/Interim Chief Operating Officer of The Ground Truth Project
+Anna Lin Mitchell, Chief Financial Officer of The GroundTruth Project

 Kevin Grant, Chief Content Officer / Vice President of Strategy of Report for America